 Individual Reports

 Each year, an individual student report shall be provided to parents of students in grades three through eight (3-8) in accordance with statutory requirements.
-Beginning with the 2010-2011 school year, teachers and parents/guardians of each primary student shall be informed of results from reading and mathematics diagnostic assessments and prompts.
+Teachers and parents/guardians of each primary student shall be informed of results from reading and mathematics diagnostic assessments and prompts.

 ADMINISTRATION G02.441